women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 • Exercise 150+ minutes weekly (Reduces risk by 20-30%).

-• Limit alcohol (Even one drink/day increases risk).
+• Limit alcohol (even one drink per day increases the risk).

 • Maintain a healthy weight (Obesity raises estrogen levels).